 This introductory page has general information about the UNH Library, especially for engineering.
 Click on the tabs above for introductions on finding different types of information for this course and other environmental engineering courses.
 This guide is just one of many course and research guides that you can find and use at the UNH Library website.

 Most online UNH Library resources are only accessible to UNH Durham & UNH-Manchester students, faculty, staff, and on-campus visitors.

 When you are on campus, you do not have to do anything special to use most online library resources; just access them through the library's website.
 From off-campus, there are two ways to access the online resources:

 1. Start your search on the UNH Library website.
-The links for online resources, including databases, e-books, e-journals, streaming videos, and music, are customized to prompt off-campus visitors for a UNH ID and password for authentication when the system detects that your device is off-campus..
+Our links for online resources, including databases, e-books, e-journals, streaming videos, and music, are customized to prompt for a UNH ID and password for authentication when the system detects that your device is off-campus..

-2. Another way to show you're a Wildcat is to install UNH VPN Pulse Secure with the optional all_traffic configuration on your computer or VPN-compatible device.
-When you connect, this gives your computer an "on-campus" IP address.
-Regular UNH VPN lets you access UNH software, while the all_traffic configuration provides extra access for library resources in addition to software.
+2. Another way to authenticate your status as a UNH Wildcat is to install UNH VPN with the special all_traffic configuration on your computer or VPN-compatible device (library VPN instructions).
+When you connect, this gives your computer an "on-campus" IP address and the all_traffic connection allows library resources to flow through the campus network to you.

 If you have trouble connecting, check your network connection and/or try a different browser.
-If there is still a problem, contact me or library staff.
-The library has a troubleshooting team at email@example.com .
-If it is a computer or network issue, we may refer you to Academic Technology.
+If there is still a problem, contact me or library staff, or fill out the online library access problem report.